Abidjan: After independence

 From 2002 to 2007 and especially from 2010 to 2011, Abidjan suffered from the consequences of the First and Second Ivorian Civil Wars.
-In November 2004, armed conflict broke out between French forces and Ivorian forces loyal to Laurent Gbagbo after the Ivorian Air Force attacked French peacekeepers in northern Côte d’Ivoire.
-After France destroyed Côte d’Ivoire's air capabilities in retaliation, pro-Gbagbo groups staged riots and looting in Abidjan and targeted French homes, schools, and businesses.
+In November 2004, armed conflict broke out between French forces and Ivorian forces loyal to Laurent Gbagbo after the Ivorian Air Force attacked French peacekeepers in northern Ivory Coast.
+After France destroyed Ivory Coast's air capabilities in retaliation, pro-Gbagbo groups staged riots and looting in Abidjan and targeted French homes, schools, and businesses.
 French peacekeepers moved into the city to calm the situation.
 Other crises during the first civil war period include the case of the Probo Koala in 2006, in which disposed products caused thousands of residents to seek medical attention.
-Côte d’Ivoire's civil conflicts seriously impacted the security situation in Abidjan.
+Ivory Coast's civil conflicts seriously impacted the security situation in Abidjan.
 Amidst the anti-French riots in November 2004, 4,000 prisoners in Abidjan escaped from the country's largest prison.

 Abidjan was one of the main theaters of the 2010–2011 Ivorian crisis and the site of major demonstrations against incumbent president Gbagbo, including one on International Women's Day in 2011 that saw several demonstrators killed by Gbagbo's forces.
+Civil postwar violence persisted in urban districts with high territorial control by Ggabo's supporters.
+Districts became associated with specific political attributes, which Ggabo's forces used to target residents in Abobo and Yopougon.
+Ethnic homogeneity in segregated neighborhoods is suggested to have enabled such territorial turmoil.
 The end of the crisis came with Gbagbo's capture in Abidjan in April 2011, following a major offensive by forces loyal to election winner Alassane Ouattara with support from France and the UN.
+Overtime, the intensity of postwar violence has decreased.

+In 2025, a major overhaul of names from the colonial era will be reorganized to more African names.